Replicate Weights for Variance Estimation in Python

 Python

 Learn how to create and adjust replicate weights for survey variance estimation using the svy library.
-Covers BRR, Jackknife (JKn and JK2), Bootstrap, and SDR methods with examples of propagating weight adjustments to replicates.
+Covers BRR, Jackknife (JKn and JK2), Bootstrap, and SDR methods with automatic propagation of weight adjustments.

 Replicate weights provide a flexible approach to variance estimation for complex survey designs.
 Rather than relying on analytical formulas (Taylor linearization), replication methods estimate variance by repeatedly perturbing the sample weights and observing the resulting variation in estimates.